GitHubSprint/sprint-bot-ext-interface/README.md

 # External SprintBot plugin interface and logger v1.0.1

+Generated library should be copied to folder ./lib of SprinBot server.

 ## Usage - Build Yourself

 ### Build using [Maven](http://maven.apache.org) to your local Maven repository: